(Featured Recipes: Extra-Chocolaty Nutty Pretzel Rods, Dark Chocolate Truffle Petit Fours, Truffle Pops, & More)

 Here are a few simple and gourmet ideas (also check out the blog to see recipes for some of the desserts mentioned above) for edible gifts:

 1. Dark Chocolate Truffle Petit Fours– Use your favorite homemade or box fudgy brownie recipe (chocolate cake can also be used) and be careful not to overbake.
 I provide my recipe to the brownies I use for the petit fours in The Simple Chocolatier (cookbook will be available soon).
 After the brownies have cooled, slice them into mini squares.
 Place the squares onto a wax (or parchment) paper lined baking sheet then dip each square into dark chocolate ganache.
 Refrigerate (or freeze) the squares until the ganache is firm.
 Dip the squares into melted dark chocolate (milk chocolate can also be used)- then top with Christmas candies (crushed peppermint, non-pareils, sprinkles, pirouline pieces, or other choices).
 And, if you prefer- you can drizzle the tops of the petit fours with more chocolate.
+Return to the refrigerator or freezer until the chocolate is completely set.

 2. Extra-Chocolaty Nutty Pretzel Rods– Dip pretzel rods into the caramel, then place onto a well-buttered wax (or parchment) paper lined baking sheet.
 Refrigerate (or freeze) until firm, then dip into melted dark, milk or white chocolate.
 Return to the refrigerator or freezer until partially set, then dip a second time into melted chocolate and roll in plenty of chopped toasted pistachios (I used Aldi’s roasted pistachios with sea salt), toasted walnuts, praline pecans (praline almonds can also be used), or your choice of nuts.